duaa9094/reading-notes/read02b.md

 Repository: is the centralized project structure that includes configuration files and work files, all control commands save and read from this repository
 Commit: is to push a new file version to the repository
-Checkout: is to pull an updated/fresh file from the repository
+Checkout: is to pull an updated/fresh file from the repository.